dabreegster/route_snapper/route-snapper/pkg/README.md

 - `renderGeojson` returns a GeoJSON FeatureCollection to render the current state of the tool.
   - It'll include LineStrings showing the confirmed route and also any speculative addition, based on the current state.
 The LineStrings will have a boolean `snapped` property, which is false if either end touches a freehand point.
   - In area mode, it'll have a Polygon once there are at least 3 points.
   - It'll include a Point for every graph node involved in the current route.
 These will have a `type` property that's either `snapped-waypoint`, `free-waypoint`, or just `node` to indicate a draggable node that hasn't been touched yet.
 One Point may also have a `"hovered": true` property to indicate the mouse is currently on that Point.
+Points may also have a `name` property with the road names for that intersection.
   - The GeoJSON object will also contain a foreign member called `cursor` to indicate the current mode of the tool.
 The values can be set to `map.getCanvas().style.cursor` as desired.
     - `inherit`: The user is just idling on the map, not interacting with the map
     - `pointer`: The user is hovering on some node